Deep Submodular Peripteral Networks: Submodular Functions and Weighted Matroid Rank

 For any matroid, the rank function is submodular, meaning for any $A,B \subseteq V$, $\text{rank}_{\mathcal M}(A) + \text{rank}_{\mathcal M}(B) \geq \text{rank}_{\mathcal M}(A \cup B) + \text{rank}_{\mathcal M}(A \cap B)$.
 For example, the function $f(A) = \min(|A|,\alpha)$ with integral valued $\alpha$ is a classic concave-composed with modular function (which is thus submodular) but is also the rank function for partition matroid with one partition block and limit of $\alpha$.
 A matroid rank function is also a polymatroid function since $\text{rank}_{\mathcal M}(\emptyset) = 0$ and $\text{rank}_{\mathcal M}(A) \leq \text{rank}_{\mathcal M}(B)$ whenever $A \subseteq B$.

 A matroid rank functions can be significantly extended when it is associated with a non-negative vector $m \in \mathbb R^{|V|}_+$ of length $|V|=n$.
-With such a vector, one can define a weighted matroid rank function: \begin{definition}[Weighted Matroid Rank Function] Given a matroid $\mathcal M = (V,\mathcal I)$ and a non-negative vector $m \in \mathbb R^n_+$, the weighted matroid rank function for this matroid and vector is defined as:
+With such a vector, one can define a weighted matroid rank function that returns the maximum weight of any base of a set $A$: \begin{definition}[Weighted Matroid Rank Function] Given a matroid $\mathcal M = (V,\mathcal I)$ and a non-negative vector $m \in \mathbb R^n_+$, the weighted matroid rank function for this matroid and vector is defined as:

 \end{definition} A weighted matroid rank function is still submodular and is still a polymatroid function.
 In fact, weighted matroid rank functions generalize many much more recognizable functions.
-Here are several examples. \begin{enumerate} \item Consider a uniform matroid $M = (V,\mathcal I)$ where $\mathcal I = 2^V$.
+Here are several examples. \begin{enumerate} \item Consider a free matroid $M = (V,\mathcal I)$ where $\mathcal I = 2^V$.
 This means that all $2^n$ subsets of $V$ are independent in the matroid.
-Then given non-negative vector $m \in \mathbb R_+^{|V|}$, the weighted matroid rank function has the form $\text{rank}_{\mathcal M, m}(A) = \sum_{a \in A} m(A)$, thus the weighted matroid rank function is just the modular function $m$.
+Then given non-negative vector $m \in \mathbb R_+^{|V|}$, the weighted matroid rank function has the form $\text{rank}_{\mathcal M, m}(A) = \sum_{a \in A} m(a)$, thus the weighted matroid rank function is just the modular function $m$.

 \item Consider a one-partition matroid rank function with limit $k=1$.
 This is a matroid $M = (V,\mathcal I)$ where $\mathcal I = \{ A \subseteq V : |A| = 1\}$, meaning all sets of size one are independent but no other set is independent in the matroid.
 Given non-negative vector $m \in \mathbb R_+^{|V|}$, the weighted matroid rank function has the form $\text{rank}_{\mathcal M,m}(A) = \max_{a \in A} m(a)$.